swkim95/dual-readout_TB/README.md

 - Detailed instructions are available in `TBdrawWave.cc` script itself

+>__Warning__ TBdrawwave.exe will draw waveform event by event!!
+Please run maximum of 1000 events.

 - After filling all your answers in `TBdrawWave.cc`, compile it and run it to save waveform plots
     ```sh
     # For example, after finishing exercises in TBdrawWave.cc, to draw 100 waveform plots from Run702 ntuple